BROOKLYN NUTRITIONAL COUNSELING

 According to Ayurveda, the 5,000-year-old traditional medical system of India, the first step in addressing health problems is to examine lifestyle factors, and the second, to address diet.
 Only then does one proceed to other treatments.

 Poor nutrition and nutritional deficiencies are common and can have a significant impact on mood, anxiety, attention and concentration, energy, stress tolerance, irritability, and mind-body disorders such as irritable bowel, fibromyalgia, and chronic fatigue.
-Diet is the foundation of health and a priority in the treatment of mind health.
-Certain problems can be fully resolved through nutritional interventions.
+Diet is the foundation of health and a priority in the treatment of mental health.
+Certain problems can be fully resolved through nutritional interventions and supplements.

 Disordered eating, binging, and eating disorders can wreck havoc on the body, mind, and spirit of individuals and their families.
 Eating issues require a compassionate and comprehensive approach.